 Quivering Palm is a legendary feature that forces the enemy to make a Constitution saving throw or be dropped to zero hit points.
 Even if they make it, they’re taking a boatload of necrotic damage.

-Because the effect last for a number of days equal to your Monk level, it can be a great way of strongarming someone to act reasonably.
+Because the effect lasts for a number of days equal to your Monk level, it can be a great way of strongarming someone to act reasonably.

 It’s probably easy to dismiss the Open Hand Monk as a type of “default” or “vanilla” version of the Monk class.
 Doing so is a shame as this is one of the most fun Monk subclasses in D&D 5e!